-All physical information for a physical system, e.g. a particle, an atom, a system of many particles, etc. $^1$ is encoded in these vectors.
+Mathematically, the space of quantum states belongs to a category of a vector space known as a Hilbert space.
+All physical information for a physical system, e.g. a particle, an atom, a system of many particles, etc is encoded in these vectors in a Hilbert space.
+In what follows, we will describe the properties of the Hilbert space of quantum states.